giotob/TPC_reproduction/README.md

 - model
 - trainer

-For test running TPC or any other baseline models check ModelTestBench.ipynb This notebook contains a step by step guide on how to run any of the models.

 ## Config
 In this folder you will find the best hyperparameters for each model and each dataset as described in the repository : github blah blah